 Digging deeper in the Shanghai Tunnels

-Venture into the infamous catacombs beneath Portland and celebrate making it out alive with a flight of beer from Old Town Pizza & Brewing
+Venture into the infamous catacombs beneath Portland and celebrate making it out alive with a pint of beer from Old Town Pizza & Brewing

 A rickety wooden staircase goes up to a metal trap door